 Subjects covered include children’s potential; alternative maps; what is creativity?; visualising birdsong; is Foucault relevant?; who was George Kelly?; open space learning methods; and hip-hop in the classroom.
 The Lab team roam wide, and appreciatively, to find stimulating links for constructivist practitioners!

-You can read and download the first four issues here
+You can read and download every issue here

 Personal Construct Psychology for Coaching & Consulting

 This programme is designed for people working as coaches or consultants in organisations who would like to develop their understanding of Personal Construct Psychology (PCP) and explore constructivist approaches to supporting personal and professional change.

 led by Mary Frances and Dorota Bourne – 3 days in Italy + online follow-up

 The next edition will run in May 2018 – dates to be announced soon